 Often, those who struggle to find themselves don’t believe they have the fundamental right to be self-sovereign.
 Instead, they believe that they need to play by society’s rules in order to be acceptable.

-It’s a simple mindset shift, but it creates massive, unfathomably intense ripples of change in your life to accept that you have the right to be self-sovereign.
-One of the best ways to start is to define who you are and who you aren’t.
+One of the best ways to start being self-sovereign is to define who you are and who you aren’t.

 Here are some journaling prompts that will help you to step into the role of self-sovereignty: